Saydulayev/Moonshot/README.md

 ## Usage

 1. Open the app and browse through a list of missions.
-2. Click on any mission to navigate to its detail view (Coming Soon).
+2. Click on any mission to navigate to its detail view.

 ## Upcoming Features